Top of the page

 You don't have to eat special foods when you take insulin.
 You just have to be careful to eat healthy foods.
-And you have to spread throughout the day the carbohydrate you eat.
-Carbohydrate raises blood sugar higher and more quickly than any other nutrient.
+And you have to spread throughout the day the carbohydrates you eat.
+Carbohydrates raise blood sugar higher and more quickly than any other nutrient.
 It is found in desserts, breads and cereals, and fruit.
 It's also found in starchy vegetables such as potatoes and corn, grains such as rice and pasta, and milk and yogurt.

 A registered dietitian or certified diabetes educator can help you plan meals and snacks.